1robertslattery/UE4-Missiles-Tutorial/README.md

 # UE4-Missiles-Tutorial
-This is the source code from my tutorial on creating missiles in Unreal Engine 4.
+This is the source code from my YouTube tutorial on how to create missiles in Unreal Engine 4.
+This repository includes the missile models from the tutorial.

-You will have to import Starter Content and the Epic Games' AnimStarterPack if you plan to use those assets.
+If you plan to use Starter Content and/or the Epic Games' AnimStarterPack, you will have to import them yourself.

+Thanks, and I hope you find this helpful for your project!